peterzieba/5Vpld/README.md

 Some of the other approaches covered here also avoid the CUPL compiler as well and instead generate netlists provided directly to the device fitter.

 Finally, a word on preferred approach, given the options: Using the CUPL.EXE compiler via command line or Quartus are probably the best ways, especially if you are interested in using Hi-Z states.
 Neither Yosys nor Digital seemed to have robust support for Hi-Z states (important for Bidirectional I/O).
-If that is important to you, you may want to stick with either Quartus or the CUPL command line methods.

 This diagram is from the help files built into WinCUPL which shows how one can go from a CUPL .PLD into the .JED files needed to program a device.